Mellstroy: 2016—2019: Beginning of streaming career

 Shortly after enrolling in a vocational school, he dropped out and began creating gaming content on YouTube.
 Mellstroy started his online activity by publishing Let's Play videos on Minecraft, Dota 2, and Counter-Strike: Global Offensive.
 These videos did not bring him widespread recognition, and he later changed the format of his content, focusing on live streaming and interactive communication with viewers.

 To attract an audience and increase his number of subscribers, Mellstroy often incorporated provocative elements into his live broadcasts.
 During his streams, he and the participants performed actions that potentially posed a risk to their health.
 He hosted online sessions on Skype and Chatroulette, during which he interacted with female participants and encouraged them to perform various actions on camera while broadcasting the footage on YouTube.
 In exchange, he promised them promotion on social media and publicity for their accounts.
 After some time, he focused on creating prank content in which he would meet girls while pretending to be someone else.
 The format proved successful, and the blogger began receiving advertising offers, including from online casinos, prize giveaways, and other promotions.
 In 2020, he moved to Moscow, where he began conducting live streams.

 2020: First rise to prominence

-In 2020, he rented an apartment in the Moscow-City complex, which allowed him to expand the scale and improve the quality of his so-called “trash streams.”
-Following the rise in popularity of Mellstroy’s trash streams, he began receiving collaboration offers from online casinos.
+In 2020, he rented an apartment in the Moscow-City complex, which allowed him to expand the scale and improve the quality of his so-called "streams".
+Following the rise in popularity of Mellstroy’s streams, he began receiving collaboration offers from online casinos.
 Mellstroy actively promoted their advertisements, which drew criticism from other bloggers.
 During his broadcasts, he repeatedly admitted that the main sources of his multimillion-dollar income were advertising and affiliate programs of online casinos.

 During the COVID-19 pandemic, IRL streamers gained widespread popularity on the platform Twitch.
 Instead of playing video games, they broadcast their daily lives and interacted with audiences, creating a sense of presence during lockdowns.
-Mellstroy became known for his trash streams, which brought him his greatest popularity.
+Mellstroy became known for his streams, which brought him his greatest popularity.
 He hosted multi-hour broadcasts from his apartment in the Moscow-City complex, inviting internet personalities such as Edward Bill, Ruki-Bazuki, Polnoe TV, and VJLink, as well as numerous guests, organizing challenges with cash rewards.
 By mid-2020, Mellstroy had attracted an audience of 500,000 viewers.
 The atmosphere at Mellstroy’s parties was often compared to that of The Great Gatsby.